ST10026037/FUTURE_FS_02/README.md

 - View all incoming leads at a glance
 - Move leads through the sales pipeline (`New → Contacted → Converted → Lost`)
 - Add follow-up notes after each call or email
-- Search, filter, and delete leads
+- Search, filter and delete leads
 - View analytics including conversion rates and source breakdowns
 - Add leads manually without using the contact form